yegor256/blog/_drafts/out-2.md

 you see your software packaged and deployed every single week, no exceptions and no excuses.
 If outsourcing team can't give that to you, start worring and changing something.

+**Hire Independent CTO**.
+This advice is mostly for small companies or individuals who outsource software development and rely on their expertise, while staying focused on business development.
+That's wrong.
+You should have an independent CTO (chief technical officer) who reports to you and controls how outsourcing team works.
+This person must be on a different payment schedule, on different goals, terms and objectives.
+You should talk to the CTO and the CTO should control the offshore team.
+Very often, business owners are trying to become software-savvy and control software team directly, learning their software jargon, principles of DevOps, and even Java syntax (I've seen that).
+This is a route to failure.
+Be smart &mdash; you do the business development, CTO reports to you, the software team reports to the CTO.

 **Define Rewards and Punishments**.
 There is no management without these two key components.
 You're not supposed